zwubbena/sas-cartesian-product/readme.md

 ## Applying the Cartesian Product

-Create table of all possible 2019 determination level (DL) values
+The first step is to create a data tables listing all possible DL values for 2019.
+Notice that the 2019 DL values range from DL 0 to DL 4 (see code below):
 ```
 data a_table;
 	input DL $  DL2019;